Dobbs-Lab/MENTHU/README.md

 Explanation: 'rJava' is a package that is required for downloading your results file.  'rJava' allows R/RStudio to communicate with Java on your computer to open a window to download and save your results file.
 When you get the ```loadNamespace() for 'rJava'``` error, this means that R/RStudio can't communicate with the Java on your system.

 #### A1.
 Possible Cause: Java is not installed
+You can check if Java is correctly installed on your system by running ```java -version``` in a terminal window (this works on Windows, Mac OS, and Linux/Unix systems.)
+If you get an output, you have Java correctly installed.
+If you get an error such as "java: Command not found", you either do not have Java installed or the terminal can't find your Java installation.

 Solution: Download and install Java.

 Windows: